If you want to run an effective sales team today, you need to own your data and have an effective and rigorously tested sales reporting strategy.

 Your reps need to know where they stand.
 Research from Gallup notes that employee engagement is tied directly to how well managers develop their workers.

-A good sales management process helps you to coordinate your sales operations, motivate your team and ultimately boost performance.
-Through progress reports and check-ins, reps can reflect on their sales strategies so that, rather than losing motivation, they’re empowered to improve over time.
+A good sales management process helps you to coordinate your sales operations, motivate your team and ultimately boost your sales team’s performance.
+Through weekly sales activities reports and check-ins, reps can reflect on their sales strategies so that, rather than losing motivation, they’re empowered to improve over time.

 Encourage a culture of teamwork and collaboration

-Although sales reps are often fueled by competition, teams are ultimately working toward the same goal: to win deals.
+Although sales representatives are often fueled by competition, teams are ultimately working toward the same goal: to win deals.

 Sharing data across your team helps create a much-needed sense of motivation for your reps to come together and hit their quotas.
 Your performance data highlights the expectation to do so in black and white.